MetaBorgCube/IceDust/README.md

 We welcome contributions of any sort.
 Whether you are a student, someone from industry, or an enthousiast, you are welcome to contribute.
 See [Contributing](CONTRIBUTING.md) for more details.

+Some contributions are language extensions instead of IceDust contributions itself.
+The process for language extensions is described in [language-extension](language-extension.md).